Enameled Cast Iron

 As versatile as cast iron cookware can be, there are some areas where it comes up a little short.

-Unless a cast iron pot or pan is extremely well-seasoned, there exists a potential for the metal to be reactive to the foods cooked in it.
-It has long been known that eating foods cooked in cast iron can contribute to one's dietary iron intake.
-Acidic ingredients, like tomatoes, vinegar, and wine, however, have the effect of leaching excessive amounts of iron into the food.
-For many this is unacceptable; for those afflicted with hemochromatosis, health-threatening.
+Unless a cast iron pot or pan is extremely well-seasoned, there exists a possibility for the metal to be reactive to the foods cooked in it.
+It has long been understood that eating foods cooked in cast iron may contribute to one's dietary iron intake.
+Acidic ingredients, like tomatoes, vinegar, and wine, however, can have the effect of leaching excessive amounts of iron into the food.
+For many this is unacceptable; for those afflicted with hemochromatosis, potentially health-threatening.

-Production of enameled cast iron by the major American manufacturers included Griswold, Wagner, Favorite, Lodge, Birmingham Stove & Range Co, Vollrath, and others.
+Enameled finishes are seen on cast iron made by the major American manufacturers included Griswold, Wagner, Favorite, Lodge, Birmingham Stove & Range Co, Vollrath, and others.
 Quality appeared to vary from as little as a single, colored coat of paint to a heavy, two-tone vitreous enameled finish.
+In some cases, the enameling was done by a third party, who either acted as agent for the manufacturer or who simply obtained pieces and enameled them to be marketed under their own brand.

-None of the American-made enameled iron, including that of Griswold, which spanned the better part of the mid-20th century, appeared to survive much past the 1960s, likely victims of the upswing in popularity of newer, more modern forms of cookware other than cast iron around that time.
+None of the American-made enameled iron, including that of Griswold, which spanned the better part of the mid-20th century, appeared to survive much past the 1960s, likely victims of the upswing in popularity around that time of newer, more modern forms of cookware other than cast iron.
 And, although the last remaining major U.S. cast iron manufacturer, Lodge, currently offers an ECI line, it is made in China.
 In today's market, the lion's share of quality enameled cast iron, both vintage and modern, comes from European sources.

 As with bare cast iron, the same is true of collectible enameled ware: condition is everything.